uzodinma-okafor/post-install-config/README.md

 - In this step, you're going to configure accounts for 2 new agents (i.e. workers).

 - Click "Admin Panel" on top right corner of page>> Go to "Agents" >> Click "Add New"
+- NOTE: Agents are given access to the help desk with the intent to respond and resolve the tickets.
+When an Agent is added to the help desk, they should be assigned to a Primary Department and given a Primary Role any Tickets or Tasks sent to that department.
 - Make a new account for "Jane Doe" with username "jane.doe" and password "Password1".
 Make sure leave "passwrod rest email" and "require password change at next login" options UNCHECKED with setting up the password.
 Add Jane to the "System Administrators" dept as a "Supreme Admin" in the "Access" Tab.
 Also, add her to the Level II Support team in the "Teams" Tab.
 Then, click "Create" at the bottom.
 - Get back to the "Agents" page you were previously on and repeat the process again to make an account for "John Doe" with username "john.doe" and same password.
 Add John to the "Support" dept in a "View Only" role in the "Access" Tab.
 </p>